DHTMLX/gantt-docs/data/desktop/gantt_instance.md

 eventIDs.push(onTaskClick);
 ~~~

-When you switch to another page, you need to manually detach events by using the IDs that you've saved in an array:
+When you switch to another page, you need to manually detach events by using the IDs that you've saved to an array:

 ~~~js
 eventIDs.forEach(event => gantt.detachEvent(event));